 Yes–the Creek Indians made long dugout canoes from hollowed-out cypress logs.
+They used them alot like stand up paddle boards.
 Over land, the Muskogees used dogs as pack animals.
 (There were no horses in North America until colonists brought them over from Europe.)
 Today, of course, Creek people also use cars… and non-native people also use canoes.

 What was Creek food like in the days before supermarkets?

 The Creeks were farming people.
 Creek women did most of the farming, harvesting crops of corn, beans, and squash.
 Creek men did most of the hunting, shooting deer, wild turkeys, and small game and fishing in the rivers and along the coast.
 Creek dishes included cornbread, soups, and stews cooked on stone hearths.

 What were Creek weapons and tools like in the past?